hifromben/hifromben/README.md

 ## 🚀 About Me
-I'm an electrical engineering stundents...
+I'm an electrical engineering students...